ggeorgea/TPRcaption/README.md

 # TPRcaption
-repo for experimenting with tensor product capable architectures
+WIP repo for experimenting with tensor product capable architectures